jsiek/deduce/ProofIntro.md

 but this time use the previous theorem.

-## Rewriting with Equations
+## Rewriting the Goal with Equations

-Deduce provides the `rewrite` statement to apply an equation to the current goal, or to a fact.
+Deduce provides the `rewrite` statement to apply an equation to the current goal.
 In particular, `rewrite` replaces each occurence of the left-hand side of an equation with the right-hand side of the equation.

 For example, let us prove the following theorem using `rewrite` with the above `length_one` theorem.